telerik/winforms-docs/ribbonbar/getting-started/creating-the-start-menu,-quick-access-toolbar,-and-shortcuts.md

 1. Press __F5__ to run the form.

 1. Type some text into the __RichTextBox__ control, highlight it, and click the __Bold__ Quick Access Menu item to toggle the font's bold property on and off.

 1. Use the File Open icon on the Quick Access Menu to open a .txt file or an .rtf file into the __RichTextBox__.

-## Add Start Menu Items to the Telerik RadRibbonBar

 ## Add a Start Button

 1. Select the __RadRibbonBar__ control on your form.

 1. Open the __Properties__ window in Visual Studio, locate the __StartButtonImage__ property, and open its editor.

 1. In the __Select Resource__ dialog box select the __Local Resource__ option.